sriharib128/EfficientASR/README.md

 # PARSpeech - ASR Training and Inference Pipeline

 ## 📌 Overview
-RSPeech, an open-source
-model that leverages unlabeled data to enhance ASR perfor- mance for Persian, Arabic, and Urdu.
-We develop a scalable pipeline to collect, process, and filter unlabelled speech, result- ing in a 3,000-hour multilingual corpus.
+PARSPeech, an open-source model that leverages unlabeled data to enhance ASR performance for Persian, Arabic, and Urdu.
+We develop a scalable pipeline to collect, process, and filter unlabelled speech, resulting in a 3,000-hour multilingual corpus.
 Using this dataset, we pre-train a multilingual acoustic model following a continuous pretraining approach to leverage its existing knowledge.
-Given the complex orthography of Perso-Arabic languages, we further propose the use of sentencepiece based tokenization for vocab- ulary construction.
-Fine-tuning this pre-trained model even on limited labelled data yields performance comparable to state- of-the-art (SOTA) large models(>1B) while using only a small model(300M).
+Given the complex orthography of Perso-Arabic languages, we further propose the use of sentencepiece based tokenization for vocabulary construction.
+Fine-tuning this pre-trained model even on limited labelled data yields performance comparable to state-of-the-art (SOTA) large models(>1B) while using only a small model(300M).
 This highlights the efficiency of our approach in achieving SOTA with significantly lower computational requirements

 ## 🏗 Folder Structure
 ```